-All Officers of the Master Executive Council must be active members in good standing from that airline, provided that in the case of an airline with only one (1) Council, the a.
-Master Executive Council President
+All Officers of the Master Executive Council must be active members in good standing from that airline, provided that in the case of an airline with only one (1) Council, the

 Local Executive Council officer shall also hold that office on the Master Executive Council.
 Nothing in this Section shall prevent a Local Council President from holding any Master Executive Council office.